ReBoot: Distributed statistical learning via refitting bootstrap samples: Problem setups

 The second problem that we consider is the noisy phase retrieval problem, which, unlike solving for the MLE under GLMs, is a non-convex problem.
-Formally, consider $(\bx, Y)$ that conforms to the following phase retrieval model with noise:
+Basically, the problem of phase retrieval aims to recover the phase of a signal from the magnitude of its Fourier transformation.
+It has wide applications in X-ray crystallography, microscopy, optical imaging, etc. We refer the readers to \cite{shechtman2015phase} for more details on how the mathematical formulation of the problem is derived from the physical setting in optical imaging.
+Formally, consider the sensing vector $\bx$ and response $Y$ that conform to the following phase retrieval model with noise:

 where $\varepsilon$ is the noise term that is independent of $\bx$.
 It is noteworthy that this model has an identifiability issue regarding $\bbeta ^ *$: flipping the sign of $\bbeta ^ *$ does not change the model at all!
 Therefore, in order to gauge the statistical error of an estimator of $\bbeta ^ *$, say $\widehat \bbeta$, we take the minimum of the distances between $\widehat \bbeta$ and $\bbeta ^ *$ and between $\widehat \bbeta$ and $-\bbeta ^ *$.
-Following \cite{candes2015phase, ma2018implicit}, we choose the loss function to be the square loss in \eqref{eq:erm_local} to estimate $\bbeta ^ *$, i.e., $\ell(\bbeta; (\bx, Y)) = \{Y - (\bx ^ \top \bbeta) ^ 2\} ^ 2$.
+Following \cite{candes2015phase}, \cite{ma2018implicit}, we choose the loss function to be the square loss in \eqref{eq:erm_local} to estimate $\bbeta ^ *$, i.e., $\ell(\bbeta; (\bx, Y)) = \{Y - (\bx ^ \top \bbeta) ^ 2\} ^ 2$.
 While the resulting least-squares problem is non-convex, it is solvable through a two-stage approach, exemplified by the Wirtinger Flow algorithm (Algorithm \ref{alg:wirtinger_flow}).
 This approach first derives a plausible initial estimator of $\bbeta ^ *$, say through spectral methods, and then refines this initial estimator through solving a local least squares problem around it.
 In the distributed learning context, all the sites perform this two-stage approach locally and send the least squares estimators to the central server for aggregation.